 Pursuant to the LifeVantage Corporation FY2015 Annual Incentive Plan ("AIP"), the Company hereby informs the Participant named below that he/she has been selected to be a Participant subject to Participant timely executing and delivering to the Company this Award Agreement (the "Agreement").
 The governing terms and conditions of Participant's participation in the AIP are set forth herein and in the AIP and Participant agrees to be bound by such terms and conditions.
 The entire text of the AIP is incorporated in this Agreement by reference.
 Certain capitalized terms used in this Agreement are defined in the AIP.
 This Agreement and the AIP and its exhibits constitute the entire understanding between the Participant and the Company regarding this incentive compensation opportunity.
 Any prior agreements, commitments or negotiations concerning this incentive compensation opportunity are superseded except as provided in the AIP.
-As a condition of participation in the AIP and receiving payments under the AIP and notwithstanding any obligation that the Company has to make certain public disclosures about the AIP and its Awards, Participant's participation in the AIP to any third party (including without limitation other Company employees) except for Participant's spouse, Participant's financial/tax advisors, and/or Participant's legal counsel, each of whom will be informed by Participant of the foregoing confidentiality obligations and each of whom will similarly agree to also maintain such confidentiality.
+As a condition of participation in the AIP and receiving payments under the AIP and notwithstanding any obligation that the Company has to make certain public disclosures about the AIP and its Awards, Participant agrees never to disclose any information regarding the existence or contents of the AIP or this Agreement or Participant's participant in the AIP to any third party (including without limitation other Company employees) except for Participant's spouse, Participant's financial/tax advisors, and/or Participant's legal counsel, each of whom will be informed by Participant of the foregoing confidentiality obligations and each of whom will similarly agree to also maintain such confidentiality.

-Name of Participant: \\\\\
+Name of Participant:

-Date of Becoming Participant: \\\\\, 201\
+Date of Becoming Participant:, 201

-Job Level: \\\\\
+Job Level:

-Annual Base Salary: \\\\\
+Annual Base Salary:

-Name of Department: \\\\\
+Name of Department:

 Individual Performance Metrics:

+LIFEVANTAGE CORPORATION FY2015 SALES INCENTIVE PLAN